 Developing countries are still highly vulnerable to changes in the economic environment due to exogenous shocks, such as natural disasters (including droughts and floods), conflicts/crisis in neighbouring countries or disturbances in the international trading system, such as volatility of commodity prices or rises in food and oil prices.
-This high vulnerability of developing countries to shocks is due to several causes, some of which are related to structural factors that characterise their economy.
-For instance, resilience to shocks is low when an economy depends heavily on the production of just a few commodities, the prices of which often show high shortterm variability and/or a long-run declining trend.
-How a country reacts to shock is also linked to the degree of exposure to the shock itself: the greater the exposure the higher the impact of the shock1.
-Other determinants of a country's vulnerability to shocks are the development of financial markets and the functioning and quality of institutions.
+This high vulnerability of developing countries to shocks is due to

-^{} This paper has been prepared with financial assistance from the European Commission and is part of the "Feasibility Study on Compensatory Financing Scheme for Exogenous Shocks" (Contract No. 2008/156263).
+1 This paper has been prepared with financial assistance from the Commission of the European Communities and is part of the "Feasibility Study On Compensatory Financing Scheme for Exogenous Shocks" (Contract # 2008/156263).
 The views expressed herein are those of the author and therefore, in no way, reflect the official opinion of the Commission.
-Financial support received by the "European Union Policies, Economic and Trade Integration Processes and WTO Negotiations" research project funded by the Italian Ministry of Education, University and Research (Scientific Research Programs of National Relevance 2007) is also gratefully acknowledged.
+Financial support received by the "European Union policies, economic and trade integration processes and WTO negotiations" research project funded by the Italian Ministry of Education, University and Research (Scientific Research Programs of National Relevance 2007) is also gratefully acknowledged.
 The author is grateful to Thierry Apoteker, Sylvain Barthelemy, Signe Ohakas, Philippe Van Damme and an anonymous referee for the excellent comments and suggestions on an earlier version of the paper.
 The usual disclaimer applies.